-All pupils entering S5 must have a complete timetable of 5 SUBJECTS, one from each of the columns.
+All pupils entering S5 must have a complete timetable of 5 SUBJECTS.
 As pupils move into S5 they should only choose subjects which they have previously studied in S4.
 Further specialisation or CRASH courses can be picked up in S6.
+STUDENTS IN S5 MUST STUDY ENGLISH.

-Pupils entering S6 should aim to select 5 subjects, to ensure that they have a wide range of suitable qualifications for post school: - college, university or employment opportunities, however they may be permitted to leave one column blank.
-This column would be to allow the young person to have some time for personal study and undertake voluntary work in the school or wider community, or take advantage of work experience opportunities with one of our partners.
+Pupils entering S6 should aim to select 5 subjects, to ensure that they have a wide range of suitable qualifications for post school: - college, university or employment opportunities, however they may be permitted to leave one study block of 6 periods blank.
+This would be to allow the young person to have some time for personal study and undertake voluntary work in the school or wider community, or take advantage of work experience opportunities with one of our partners.